-In order to meet your propane needs as timely and as efficiently as possible, we request that you inform us when your tank's fuel level reaches 45% and whether or not your generator is running.
-If your fuel level is over 45%, we kindly ask that you refrain from requesting a refill until your fuel level reaches 45%.
+In order to meet your propane needs as timely and as efficiently as possible, we request that you inform us when your tank's fuel level reaches 45 percent and whether or not your generator is running.
+If your fuel level is over 45 percent, we kindly ask that you refrain from requesting a refill until your fuel level reaches 45 percent.
 Calling us at the proper time is the most important thing you can do to maintain your propane supply.
 Unfortunately, if your fuel level gets very low, you may run out before we can refill your tank.
 With that being said, we will always try our absolute best to deliver your fuel as soon as we possibly can.

 Please keep in mind that providing a false tank reading creates delivery inefficiencies by diverting the driver to where he may not be needed.
 This results in lost time and extra travel, and therefore we must charge a delivery fee to recoup our costs.

 We strongly recommend that you have enough storage capacity to be able to run your generator for a minimum of five days, preferably more.
 When a bad storm hits, roads can become impassable and detours can cause major delays in trying to get to your home, thereby making it difficult to get to everyone in a timely manner.
 If there are road closures in your area, it would be extremely helpful to know if there is an alternate route we can take to make your delivery.
 We are not able to drive over downed utility lines or under fallen trees.